Instance-Dependent Continuous-Time Reinforcement Learning via Maximum Likelihood Estimation: CTRL with Maximum Likelihood Estimation

 \section{CTRL with Maximum Likelihood Estimation}

 In this section, we introduce our algorithm, $\algbase$, as described in Algorithm~\ref{alg:alg1}.
 At a high level, each episode $n$ follows the standard optimistic model-based approach in CTRL~\citep{treven2024sense}.
 Specifically, the agent constructs a confidence set for the unknown drift $f^*$ and diffusion $g^*$, and then applies the principle of optimism to select a near-optimal policy $u_n \in \Pi$.
+Such an optimization step requires an oracle access to maximize over joint sets of policy $u$ and dynamics $f,g$, which are standard in literature \citep{treven2024efficient, jin2021bellman, abbasi2011improved}.
 The selected policy is executed in the environment, yielding a continuous-time trajectory $x_n(\cdot)$.
 The agent then collects informative observations from this trajectory to refine its confidence set for the next episode.
 This framework parallels optimistic approaches in discrete-time RL~\citep{abbasi2011improved, jin2019provably, russo2013eluder, jin2021bellman}, though applied to the continuous-time setting.

 A key distinction in CTRL is that the agent must decide \emph{when} to observe the trajectory, since data is generated in continuous time.
 To address this, $\algbase$ introduces a sequence of measurement times $(t_n^k)_{k=1}^{m_n}$ for each episode $n$.
 The agent collects observations only at these time points, i.e., $\{x_n(t_n^k)\}_{k=1}^{m_n}$.
 Importantly, we allow the measurement times to be non-uniformly spaced, meaning the measurement gap $\Delta_{n,k} := t_n^{k+1} - t_n^k$ can vary across time.